ThomasAitken/Scrapy-Testmaster/README.md

 ```
 $ testmaster parse "url1,url2,url3" --spider=my_spider -c my_callback --meta='{"x":"y"}' ...
 ```
-3. Specify requests to be later executed in JSON format within the `config.py` file for the spider and callback in question (e.g. `"url":"", "headers":{..}, "_class":"scrapy.http.request.form.FormRequest"`}).
+3. Specify requests to be later executed in python-dict format within the `config.py` file for the spider and callback in question (e.g. `"url":"", "headers":{..}, "_class":"scrapy.http.request.form.FormRequest"`}).
 These will get executed whenever you call `testmaster update` with the appropriate spider, callback args and options (see [`testmaster update`](#testmaster-update), and lead to new fixtures being written subject to the usual conditions.
 ```
 $ testmaster update my_spider -c my_callback
 ```